 |a BR = Background regimen.
 Background regimen

-was restricted to ≤ 2 antiretroviral treatments with at least 1 fully
+was restricted to less than or equal to 2 antiretroviral treatments with at

 b Adjusted for pre-specified stratification factors.